jaromaz/MacintoshPi/README.md

 ### About this Project
 I've been working on the topic of Apple computers emulation for about five years now (because I really like and appreciate Apple retro systems), and the topic is quite complex: problems with building the correct images, with configuring system images for Internet support, with the appropriate configs for emulators, with the correct options for compiling emulators and (separately) SDL2 (because, of course, SDL2 from a package won't work in emulation), with performance, with the correct compilation of NetDriver, with versions of libraries (because they have to be legacy), with minimizing mouse movement delay, problems with sound, etc. etc. Of course, I'm talking about the problems that beginners will encounter, after which they will get discouraged and throw these emulators out.
 Since I solved all these problems on my Raspberry Pi, I decided to make this solution available to Everyone, so that you can just run one script and get all three systems in one package without any effort - and that's what this little project is.

+For more information (and hi-res photos) please visit my website: https://jm.iq.pl/MacintoshPi

 ### Support